giorgi-abashidze/ProgressButtonCard/README.md

 * **PBC_StartColor** provides the start color of a gradient **!
 This property working only with hex color strings like: #ffffff**
 * **PBC_EndColor** provides the end color of a gradient **!
 This property working only with hex color strings like: #ffffff**

-#### Text size is depending on button height you dont need to set the text size manually.

 ### Example in XML:
 #### Default Button: